 DSL connection drops frequently

-If you have a DSL line with an additional analog landline, this issue may occur very often when you accept a call to your landline number or make a call from your landline.
+If you have a DSL line with an additional analog landline, this problem may occur very often when you accept a call to your landline number or make a call from your landline.

 The following error message is displayed in the event log of the FRITZ!Box:

 DSL synchronization starting (training)"

 - The stability of the DSL connection primarily depends on the length and quality of the access line.
 Faults in the cabling or problems with the internet service provider's exchange (DSLAM) can also affect it.